Long-term care: Early planning pays off

 Understanding types of long-term care

 - Home care.
 Personal or home health aides can help with bathing, dressing and other personal needs at home, as well as housekeeping, meals and shopping.
 Home health nurses provide basic medical care at home, such as helping with medications.
+Meal delivery programs can provide hot meals to your home.

 - Continuing-care retirement community.
 These communities offer several levels of care — such as senior housing for those who are healthy, assisted living for those who need help with daily activities, and round-the-clock nursing care for those who are no longer independent.
-Residents can move among the various levels of care depending on their needs.
+Residents can move among the levels of care depending on their needs.

 Choosing the right long-term care facility